The Langton Curriculum

 The Langton student develops attributes which are the basis for successful adult life and an ordered and successful community; altruism, resilience and collaboration.

 Altruism: Our aim is to encourage regard for others as a fundamental principle of action at the school.
 This principle is a developmental one which begins with self-awareness in a child and which grows through stages of empathy, concern for peers, and action which benefits the community and those in other parts of the world.
 It is best seen in our commitment of support for Dr. Obote College in Uganda.

 Resilience: Determination and resilience are essential characteristics of the successful adult and in nurturing the development of our students we aim to help them to have the strength to overcome anxiety, defeat and disappointment.
 Failing forwards is a core principle of a Langton education.

 Independence and collaboration are not exclusive to one another and we seek to develop both these attributes in our students.
 The ability to think and work without support, to take on roles and responsibilities, to learn in isolation and to sustain success alone are as important as the ability to work jointly and co-operatively towards a common goal.

-Respect is concerned with demonstrating consideration for others and the environment.
+Respect: Respect and integrity are concerned with demonstrating consideration for others and the environment.
 Respect is not unconditional; whilst we should encourage our students to think and act in ways which allow for the opinions, thoughts and feelings of others, we should encourage our students to challenge those opinions with which they do not agree and which lack integrity.
-Our students need to understand that sometimes they should challenge the opinions of others robustly.
+Integrity refers to uprightness and honesty, as well as action which is based on principles.